 Located about 15 miles east of Asheville, if you are looking for a smaller town feel, head to Black Mountain, NC.
-With less than a 30-minute drive, you’ll find yourself enveloped in gorgeous mountains around a glittering lake.
+With less than a 30-minute drive from AVL, you’ll find yourself enveloped in gorgeous mountains around a glittering lake.

 The walkable downtown area is filled with sugary treats, brews, and restaurants.
 The Cherokee used to live here, and Black Mountain is best known for its southern Appalachian arts and crafts scene.

 In fact, you can visit the Black Mountain College Museum & Art Center in downtown Asheville to learn more — which is free to the public.
-We like to dip in to see what is new and leave a donation.
+We like to dip in to see what is new as well as leave a donation.

 Black Mountain is also Grammy-award-winning Roberta Flack’s birth home; don’t miss a beautiful homage to her on the side of Black Mountain Brewing.